Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

 ```

 Tell the event app where the Active MQ server is running so it knows where to listen for events, this is done
 in the `src/main/resources/application.properties` configuration file.
+Remember, the Active MQ server is started
-Also add a property telling the system to
+as part of the [Content Services system](#acsstart).
+Also, add a property telling the system to auto-define the
-auto-define the Active MQ Connection factory:
+Active MQ Connection factory:

 ```text
 # Where is Alfresco Active MQ JMS Broker running?